emykiz/PocketLayer-Task/README.md

 The app has a centralized error handling mechanism.

-Controllers should try to catch the errors and forward them to the error handling middleware (by calling `next(error)`).
-For convenience, you can also wrap the controller inside the catchAsync utility wrapper, which forwards the error.
+Controllers should try to catch the errors and forward them to the error.

 ```javascript